-Some people swear by this natural remedy: one tablespoon of apple cider vinegar (ACV) before a meal.
+Though there is no published research to support its benefit for GERD, some people swear by this natural remedy: one tablespoon of apple cider vinegar (ACV) before a meal.
 It’s unclear what exactly does the trick, but it’s believed the acetic acid in ACV helps balance pH levels in the stomach and regulates digestion.

 Eat smaller meals

 Big meals put extra pressure on the lower esophageal sphincter (LES), increasing the chance of food coming back up.
 Hefty servings can also cause bloating, adding even more pressure.
 Be smart and, instead, eat small portions throughout the day.

 Eat at least three hours before bedtime so your system can digest before you lay down.
 This helps alleviate nighttime reflux and symptoms overall.

 Sleep on your left side

 Several studies have indicated that lying on the left side at night reduces symptoms compared to the right side.
 Researchers aren’t exactly sure why this is, but it’s worth trying.

 Know what foods NOT to eat to help stop acid reflux

 Know what foods to best avoid to prevent acid reflux from happening in the first place.
 These potential food triggers include coffee, soda, high acidic foods (citrus fruits, for example), and spicy foods.
 Even alcohol might cause issues: it relaxes the lower esophageal sphincter muscles, allowing acid to pass into the esophagus and stimulating stomach acid production.